 An interactive, hands-on workshop for farmers to better understand the abundant life in soil taking place on October 25, 2017.

 Interested in viewing this year’s Chinook Salmon spawning in our watershed?
 Join us each year for a leisurely stroll with local experts to enjoy this amazing phenomenon!

 Watershed Stewards Appreciation Day

 Watershed Stewards Appreciation Day is now an event held annually to thank landowners for their participation, celebrate successes, further the sharing of stories and encourage an understanding of being part of a bigger watershed stewardship picture.

-The Appreciation Days have been held at a variety of popular local sites such as Westfield Heritage Village, Dundurn Castle, Halton Region Museum, Royal Botanical Gardens, and Crawford Lake.
+The Appreciation Days have been held at a variety of popular local sites such as Westfield Heritage Village, Dundurn Castle, Halton Region Museum, Royal Botanical Gardens, Crawford Lake and the Hamilton Harbour Queen.
 Attendees receive day passes for their families to explore the location.
 The event includes a catered lunch and time for landowners to share stories.
 Experts and conservation enthusiasts are invited to present regarding conservation initiatives and local projects.
 This event is one of the ways we say thank you to our Watershed Stewards for working to conserve and enhance the natural environment.[/accordion] [/accordions]